These 4 college freshmen from India have a remarkable story to tell

 "It's always a challenge — there's no shortage of needy, deserving children," says Ajit George.
 So in 2017, they started raising funds to build a second school in the village of Chikkahosahalli, about an hour away Bengaluru (formerly Bangalore) in the South Indian state of Karnataka.
 Construction will soon be underway.

 For the students, their new life is a dramatic change from the poverty they have known.
-The four students interviewed for this story all said they loved the school, their accommodations, the meals and the perks (there's a swimming pool, a basketball and volleyball court on the 30-acre campus).
+The four students interviewed for this story all said they loved the school, their accommodations, the meals and the perks (like a basketball and volleyball court on the 30-acre campus as well as fountain pond to splash in).
 There's even a community garden where they grow their own vegetables.

 "I fell in love with all the toys at Shanti Bhavan when I first arrived as a 4-year-old and was especially fond of a huge white teddy bear," says Kusuma.
 "My mother said it made her so happy to see me play — she felt that she'd made the right decision, even though it meant parting with me for a while."